pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

 The input parameter ``--use-pull-ops`` allows the choice of pull or traditional operations with the default being to allow pywbem to decide.
-The input parameter ``max_object_cnt`` sets the ``MaxObjectCount`` variable on the operation request if the pull operations are to be set which tells the WBEM server to limit the size of the response.
+The input parameter ``max_object_cnt`` sets the ``MaxObjectCount`` variable on the operation request if the pull operations are to be used which tells the WBEM server to limit the size of the response.
 For example::

     pywbemcli --server http/localhost use-pull-ops=yes max_object_cnt=10

-would force the use of the pull operations and return an error if the target server did not implement them and would set the ``MaxObjCount`` parameter on the api to 10, telling the server that a maximum of 10 object can be returned for each of the requests in an enumeration sequence.
+would force the use of the pull operations and return an error if the target server did not implement them and would set the ``MaxObjectCount`` parameter on the api to 10, telling the server that a maximum of 10 objects can be returned for each of the requests in an enumeration sequence.

 Since the default for use-pull-ops is ``either``, normally pywbem first tries